Boosted second moment method in random regular graphs: Introduction

+By Theorem~\ref{thm:sm_intro} we have $\alstar_d \geq \alsm_d$.
+How sharp is this bound?
+We will give a very precise asymptotic estimate for $\alsm_d$ but first let us focus on the obtained bounds for specific degrees.

+We will see that verifying condition \eqref{eq:the_cond} essentially requires comparing two local maxima of $f_{d,\al}$.
+Therefore, it is straightforward to determine $\alsm_d$ with high precision using a computer for a specific degree $d$.
+It turns out that the lower bound $\alsm_d$ would already provide new results for $d \geq 20$, but we can actually boost it further with an additional step.

+This boosting is made possible by a strengthened version of Theorem~\ref{thm:sm_intro}, which guarantees the existence of an independent set (of density $\alsm_d$) satisfying a certain spatial Markov property (see Theorem~\ref{thm:Markovian_indep}).
+The argument relies on a refinement of the second moment method, using a result of Backhausz--Bordenave--Szegedy \cite{backhausz2022typicality} on \emph{typical processes} (see Lemma~\ref{lem:boosted_smm}).
+Exploiting the Markov property, we perform local improvements to the independent set and compute explicitly the resulting gain in density.
+In Section~\ref{sec:augment_indep} we present a simple procedure that yields the following augmented bound:

+The density increase ($\alaug_d$ vs $\alsm_d$) is substantial for degrees up to $d \approx 50$ and noticeable up to $d \approx 1000$.
+For larger degrees the gain is not significant: as we will see in Section~\ref{sec:asymptotic_gain}, asymptotically we have $\alaug_d - \alsm_d = d^{-2+o(1)}$, which does not get us considerably closer to (the conjectured value of) $\alstar_d$.

+Table~\ref{tab:bound_comparision} shows our bounds $\alsm_d$ and $\alaug_d$ compared to the best bounds previously known.
+We also included the RSB upper bounds in the table (which are conjectured to be sharp for $d \geq 20$).
+Our lower bounds are fairly close: for $d=500$ we have $0.0190$ (lower) versus $0.0193$ (upper), meaning that the ``optimality rate'' of our lower bound is $98.4\%$.

-Although our bounds do not come in the shape of a closed formula, it is relatively simple to compute the exact values with a computer.
-Our short SageMath code is able to quickly compute the bound for any given degree $d \leq 500,000$.
+As we mentioned---even though our bounds do not come in the shape of a closed formula---it is relatively simple to obtain precise numerical values with a computer.
+Our SageMath code is able to quickly compute the bound for any given degree $d \leq 10^9$.
 We uploaded the code to the following GitHub repository.

 The reader may run our code on the following interactive website, which also contains a table of our bounds for degrees up to $200$.